yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 This chapter will explore ways to make sure these conditions are maintained when loading and executing content on the web.
-These conditions most probably require changes in the way browsers load web content.
+These conditions may require changes in the way browsers load web content.
 However, they cannot rely solely on that.
 In order for some of these conditions to be met, web content must also be changed.